Skip to main content

 • Apply for tax-exempt status

-Another possible roadblock in forming a nonprofit limited liability company has to do with gaining 501(c)(3) status and meeting the IRS's conditions for nonprofit limited liability companies.
+Another possible roadblock in forming a nonprofit limited liability company involves gaining 501(c)(3) status.
+There are many IRS conditions for nonprofit limited liability companies.

 Tax Exemption for Limited Liability Companies

-Suppose you are interested in forming a nonprofit LLC.
-In that case, you'll probably want to know if your LLC could get 501(c)(3) status.
+Suppose you want to form a nonprofit LLC.
+In that case, you'll want to know if your LLC could get 501(c)(3) status.
 501(c)(3) status is a tax status that allows nonprofit organizations to operate without a federal income tax.
 Nonprofit corporations can qualify for tax-exempt status.

 A nonprofit LLC can also qualify for tax-exempt status in three situations: